billy-bertrand/My-First-Robot/README.md

 _Note: a lot og guesses and checks went into finding the right dimensions for the gears.
 That resulted in a lot of "wasted" time_.

-With the previous ideas failing, the team had to revert back to its original motor arrangement.
-Instead of guessing and checking, motor calibration problem was handled using the following piece of code:
+With the previous ideas failing, the team had to revert back to the original motor arrangement, and calibrate the motors.
+Instead of guessing and checking, **_motor calibration_** problem was handled using the following piece of code:

 ```cpp
 for(int i = 90; i < 115; i++>){